Probing the limits of optical cycling in a predissociative diatomic molecule: Acknowledgements

 \section{Acknowledgements}

-We thank Ian Lane for fruitful discussions on dissociation and Roi Baer for discussions on nonadiabatic couplings.
-This work was supported by the ONR grant N00014-21-1-2644, AFOSR MURI grant FA9550-21-1-0069, and we acknowledge generous support by the W. M. Keck Foundation and Brown Science Foundation.
+We thank Ian Lane for fruitful discussions of dissociation and Roi Baer for discussions of nonadiabatic couplings. {We thank Ye Tian for his assistance in implementing the bootstrapping method used in this study.} This work was supported by the ONR grant N00014-21-1-2644, AFOSR MURI grant FA9550-21-1-0069, and we acknowledge generous support by the W. M. Keck Foundation and the Brown Science Foundation.
 D.N. would like to acknowledge support from the BSF grant 2018368 and NSF-CHE grant 1763176.
-A.N.A. acknowledges support from the NSF Center for Chemical Innovation Phase I grant 2221453.
-CED acknowledges support from NSF grant DGE-2034835.
+A.N.A. acknowledges support from the NSF Center for Chemical Innovation Phase I grant CHE-2221453.
+C.E.D. acknowledges support from NSF grant DGE-2034835.